 - warm water systems

 Council regulates water cooling systems under the Public Health Act 2010 and the Public Health (Microbial Control) Regulation 2012.
 These systems must also comply with AS /NZS 3666.2: 1995 and AS /NZS 3666.3: 2000.
 Council does not regulate air conditioners and hot water cylinders under this legislation.

-The owners of premises are required to notify Council within one month of the purchase of a premises which has one of these systems or within one month of the installation of one of these systems.
+Council keeps a register of the cooling towers and the owners of the premises are required to notify Council within one month of the purchase of premises which has one of these systems or within one month of the installation of one of these systems.
 The owner or occupier of the premises must ensure that regular maintenance is carried out and that records of such maintenance are kept on the premises.
-Owners/occupiers are required to provide certification that the cooling tower complies with the disinfection requirements of the Australian standards.
+Further they are required to provide an annual certificate of Disinfection that the cooling tower complies with the requirements of the Australian standards.

 Every year Council Environment Health Officers may inspect registered cooling towers to check cleanliness and the maintenance of logbooks.

 Technical details about microbial control and the Code of Practice for the control of Legionnaires Disease are available at NSW Health Department - Control of Legionnaires Disease or Tel: 9477 9400.